Navigating the Digital Job Search Safely: 10 Essential Tips

 Check 7: Cross-Reference on the Official Site

 Do not click any link in the email or message.
 Instead, go directly to the company's official website (by typing the URL into your browser) and search their career page.
-If the job posting is not listed there, it is highly suspect.
+If the job posting isn’t listed there, it’s highly suspect.

 Check 8: Deep-Dive the Recruiter on LinkedIn